-Streaming movies via bittorrent is illegal, and you can get sued for copyright infringement if you are caught streaming movies.
-Apps such as Popcorn Time use bittorrent to stream movies to its viewers, so these users can get caught.
+Streaming movies via file sharing networks is illegal, and you can get sued for copyright infringement if you are caught streaming movies without a license from the copyright holder.
+Popular “free movie download” apps use these IP address-sharing networks to stream movies to its viewers, so these users can get sued for their unlawful activities.
 Currently, it is difficult to get caught streaming movies via a YouTube-like “tube” site because there is currently no easy way to monitor traffic to these sites.

 BACKGROUND: I started writing an answer to the question of “Who cares if I was ‘seen’ downloading?
-Doesn’t everyone use bittorrent anyway?
+Doesn’t everyone share files online anyway?
 Why is this illegal?” in the ME2 Productions Lawsuit Q&A article posted last night.

-In answering, I got onto a really interesting tangent of how governments use child pornography, sex traffickers, and terrorists as an excuse to violate your rights against unlawful search and seizure (your right to use a VPN, to stay anonymous, to encrypt your phone, to encrypt your hard drive, etc.).
+In answering, I got onto a really interesting tangent of how governments use really evil crimes as an excuse to violate your rights against unlawful search and seizure.
 This should be an article of its own, but in writing that article, I stumbled into the “can I get caught streaming movies” topic, so enjoy the article.

-IS IT ILLEGAL TO STREAM COPYRIGHTED VIDEOS?
-DOES COPYRIGHT LAW APPLY TO DOWNLOADING, UPLOADING, SEEDING, OR STREAMING MOVIES OVER THE INTERNET?
+IT IS ILLEGAL TO STREAM COPYRIGHTED VIDEOS.
+AND COPYRIGHT LAW APPLIES TO DOWNLOADING, UPLOADING, SEEDING, OR STREAMING MOVIES OVER THE INTERNET.

 Answer: Copyright holders are very protective over the WAY in which people view their copyrighted content.
 The law gives them a number of exclusive rights (which means that they can legally sue and destroy the financial futures of anyone who violate and/or infringe those rights).